 Day 02:

 Upper Domail’s breakfast is the main meal.
-Today, no lunch will be served, but daypacks will be distributed before the trekking start.
-Now Dinner and Night stay in camps at Dak-1/Dak-2.
+No lunch will be served today, but daypacks will be distributed before the trekking starts.
+Now, Dinner and Night stay in camps at Dak-1/Dak-2.

 Day 03: